ramiropersonal/dev-challange/Readme.md

 ```
 The solution can be shared via .zip file or sharing a github repository url via email.

+I create a new SpringBoot project and made the endpoint
 The approach taken is to dive the model and the services the interface movie client
 Help us to just have that method to get Director without to worry about the back implementation
 ## Swagger Documentation